How-To Guides

 # The agent process can read these at any time

-# Approach 2: Composio (credential-blind)
+# Approach 3: Composio (credential-blind)

 composio add slack # Agent process never receives the token

 IBM’s 2025 Cost of a Data Breach Report found that breaches involving AI agent credential exposure cost an average of $5.2 million — 23% more than traditional credential breaches — because a compromised AI agent typically has access to multiple services simultaneously.
 If an attacker extracts one token from environment variables, they often find five or six more in the same process memory.
+With Composio, extracting one credential requires compromising Composio’s vault directly, which is a separate security perimeter from the agent runtime.

 # Check integration status and token health